Mampalli copper plate

 The Mampalli copper plate (974 AD), also romanised as Mamballi, records a donation from the chiefly family of Venad, present-day Kerala, to the Chengannur Temple.
-The inscription is the earliest epigraphical record to mention the Kollam Era (Kollan-Tonri Era, 149).
+The inscription is the earliest epigraphical record to mention the Kollam Era (as "Kollan-Tonri Era", year 149).

-The record is engraved on both sides of a single copper plate in Vattezhuthu with Grantha characters in an early form of Malayalam language.
-The plate was originally owned by Mampalli Madhom, near Trivandrum (now at Padmanabhapuram Museum).
+The record is engraved on both sides of a single copper plate in Vattezhuthu with necessary Grantha characters in an early form of Malayalam language.
+The plate was originally owned by Mampalli Madhom, near Trivandrum (now at Padmanabhapuram Palace Museum).

 A second plate, companion to the first one and ascribed approximately to the same date, is owned by Mampalli Madhom.

 Contents

 The Mampalli record is notable for containing two royal deeds by the chiefly family of Venad.

 (a) First deed (as an attipperu)

 A meeting of Srivallavan Kotai, the chieftain (the utaiya) of Venad, with the committee of Brahmin village elders of Chengannur (Tiruchenkunrur Parutai Perumakkal) at Panainkavil palace, Kollam.

 Srivallavan Kotai donated the sole proprietary rights of the deity (the pattaraka) of the Ayirur Temple, installed by Tirukkalaiyapuram Aditya Umayamma (Tirukkalaiyapurattu Atichan Umaiyammai), and the land assigned to the Ayirur deity (the landed property of the Ayirur Temple) to Tirukkalaiyapuram Aditya Umayamma.